Zint Barcode Generator and Zint Barcode Studio User Manual

 This code will exit with the appropriate message:

-Error 653: Malformed foreground colour 'NONSENSE' (hexadecimal only)
+Error 881: Malformed foreground RGB colour 'nonsense' (hexadecimal only)

 To treat all warnings as errors, set symbol->warn_level to WARN_FAIL_ALL.

-Symbologies can be specified by number or by name as shown in the Table.
+Symbologies can be specified by number or by name as listed in Table 4: Barcode Types (Symbologies).
 For example

 symbol->symbology = BARCODE_LOGMARS;